Periodic orbit analysis for the deterministic path-preference traffic flow cellular automaton: Path-preference cellular automaton model

 for other sites.

-Obviously, by adding both hand sides for $j=1, \ldots, N$, one has $\sum_{j=1}^N u^{t+1}_j = \sum_{j=1}^N u^t_j$, which means the conservation law of the total number of particles.
-Furthermore, by introducing a new dependent variable $v^t_j := 1 - u^t_j$, the time evolution rule of $v^t_j$ is the same as that of $u^t_j$ under the replacement $j \to -j$, which means that the dynamics is the same as that of particle under the inverted direction when observing the states for each time in interchanging empty sites and occupied ones.
-Such a good symmetry does not hold if one gives priority to the movement.
+By adding this formula for $j=1, \ldots, N$, one has $\sum_{j=1}^N u^{t+1}_j = \sum_{j=1}^N u^t_j$, which means the conservation law of the total number of balls.
+Furthermore, when introducing a new dependent variable $v^t_j := 1 - u^t_j$, the time evolution rule of $v^t_j$ is the same as that of $u^t_j$ under the replacement $j \to -j$, which means that the dynamics is the same under the inverted direction when interchanging empty sites and occupied ones.
+Such a good symmetry does not hold if one sets the move priority rule.

-We note that jump probability $p$ is not constant but monotonously increasing as time passes in the original model proposed by Ohta et al. because RNAPIIs are more concerned as transcription started.
-We also note that the system is the same as the ECA rule 184 if jump probability $p$ is equal to $0$.

-Fig. \ref{fig-orig-evol} shows an example of the time-space pattern of this system.
-By increasing the number of particles, traffic jams happens at the end of $i$-parts.
-To understand such a phenomenon, we consider the dynamics of the simplest case in the next section.
+Since this model is deterministic and the states are finite amount, an orbit which starts from an arbitrary initial state is finally attracted by a periodic orbit (the steady states are regarded as the periodic orbits with period 1), which should be called as the limit cycle.